2018 Summer Institute

 Truman Summer Institute is open to Scholars one year after they receive a Truman Scholarship.

-Summer Institute, which began in 1991 and has just completed its 27th session, was designed to introduce newly graduated Truman Scholars to the realities of working in public service in Washington, as well as to provide opportunities for community building within the Scholar cohort.
+Summer Institute, which began in 1991 and has just completed its 28th session, was designed to introduce newly graduated Truman Scholars to the realities of working in public service in Washington, as well as to provide opportunities for community building within the Scholar cohort.
 The program consists of an eight-week internship or fellowship at a government agency or nonprofit organization.
-Placements for this year’s Summer Institute participants included the State Department, USDA, the World Bank, the Department of Education, the ACLU, the Department of Health & Human Services, and with members of Congress.
+Placements for this year’s Summer Institute participants included the State Department, Amnesty International, the ACLU, Supreme Court, the Department of Health & Human Services, and with members of Congress.

-The summer began with a weeklong orientation in which participants visited the Supreme Court to meet with Justice Clarence Thomas, toured Capitol Hill through the Stennis Fellows program, and spoke with Vice Admiral Forrest Faison, Navy Surgeon General.
+The summer began with a weeklong orientation in which participants visited the Supreme Court to meet Truman Scholar and Supreme Court Justice Neil Gorsuch, and toured Capitol Hill through the Stennis Fellows program.
 Panels featuring past Truman Scholars gave the newest class advice about careers, graduate school and acclimating to post-college responsibilities, and Summer Institute alumni introduced them to their home for the next two months.

 When not working, the Summer Institute Scholars lived together in a dormitory on the George Washington University campus.
 Additional programming included meetings with Dr. Madeleine Albright, President of the Truman Foundation, Senator Chris Coons, and many others.
 The Scholars also participated in weekly presentations wherein each participant addressed the Summer Institute class about a topic of his or her choosing for fifteen minutes.

 Following the program’s conclusion on July 28, some Scholars stayed in the Washington, DC area to participate in the Truman-Albright Fellows program, which is designed for those in yearlong placements at public service jobs before entering graduate school.